2026-27 Catalog

 Repeat Status: Course may be repeated.

 Supervised design projects.
 Multidisciplinary teams applying the fundamentals of engineering science and the concepts of planning and systems analysis in the design of practical engineering works.
 The scope includes needs analysis, formulation of the design problem statement and evaluative criteria; analysis of alternative solutions and the generation of specifications.
 Includes most of the following considerations: economic, sustainability, manufacturability, ethical, social, environmental, aesthetic, political, health and safety.
-Practicing professional engineers are invited to serve as consultants.
 Written and oral reports are required.
-Must have senior standing in CEE department.
+Must take CEE 289 in the preceding semester.

 CEE 316 (EES 316) Hydrogeology 0-4 Credits